codetojoy/gists/doc/Architecture_Resources_APR_2020.md

 * _Becoming_ an architect
     - i.e. switching roles from a senior dev to architect

 Some major figures are Martin Fowler, Neal Ford, Nathaniel Schutta, and Mark Richards.
 They are all brilliant and excellent presenters.
 Though they are "thought-leaders" so sometimes they have ideas that a rather cutting edge. e.g. Martin Fowler was talking about micro-services in 2014.
+See [1], [2], [3] below.

 I've put some video links below.
 I don't have any specific book recommendations, but Mark Richards mentions some books at [5].
 He also has a large set of lessons at [4].